floroz/blog-posts/create-a-custom-rule-remark/create-a-custom-rule-remark.md

 yarn unified-lint-rule unist-util-generated unist-util-visit
 ```

-These will help us creating and managing our custom rules (we'll get there soon!).
+These will help us creating and managing our custom rules.

 ### 2. Set up remark